nci/scores/docs/maintainer.md

 2. “affiliation”.
 Options include: the institution you are affiliated with, “Independent Researcher” or “Independent Contributor”.
 3. “name”.
 Format: surname, given name(s).
 ```

+Each time the .zenodo.json file is updated, run the file contents through a JSON validator.

 ## This section gives guidance for maintaining compatibility with old versions of Python and packages